Separate, Measure and Conquer: Faster Algorithms for Max 2-CSP and Counting Dominating Sets: The technique

-We assume that an instance with a separation $(L,S,R)$ can be separated into two independent subinstances $(L,S,\emptyset)$ and $(\emptyset,S,R)$ when the labeling of $S$ is contrived enough for separation.
-Assume this separation can be done when all vertices in $S$ have been labeled by a subset $L_s \subseteq L$ of so-called \emph{separation} labels.
-These labels are very algorithm-specific.
-For example, a Dominating Set algorithm might have $L_s = \{i,o_d,o_R,o_L\}$, separating the instance when all vertices in the separator have been restricted to be either in the dominating set ($i$), not in the dominating set and already dominated ($o_d$), not in the dominating set and needing to be dominated by a vertex in $R$ ($o_R$), or not in the dominating set and needing to be dominated by a vertex in $L$ ($o_L$).
-The separation reduction applies when $\ell(s)\in L_s$ for each $s\in S$, which arises in two cases.
+\redsec{Separation.} We assume that an instance with a separation $(L,S,R)$ can be separated into two independent subinstances $(L,S,\emptyset)$ and $(\emptyset,S,R)$ when the labeling of $S$ allows it; specifically, when all vertices in $S$ have been labeled by a subset $\cL_s \subseteq \cL${ of so-called \emph{separation} labels.
+The labels are very algorithm-specific.} { In \mcsp, it sufficed that no label in $S$ was ``unlabeled''.
+A Dominating Set algorithm might have $\cL_s = \{i,o_d,o_R,o_L\}$, separating the instance when all vertices in the separator have been restricted to be either in the dominating set ($i$), not in the dominating set and already dominated ($o_d$), not in the dominating set and needing to be dominated by a vertex in $R$ ($o_R$), or not in the dominating set and needing to be dominated by a vertex in $L$ ($o_L$). } {The separation reduction applies when $\ell(s)\in \cL_s$ for each $s\in S$, which} arises in two cases.
 The first is at the beginning of the algorithm when the graph has not been separated, which is represented by the trivial separation $(\emptyset, \emptyset, V)$.
-The second is when our reductions have produced a separable instance, typically with $L$ and $R$ (and possibly $S$) nonempty.
+The second is when our reductions have produced a separable instance{, typically with $L$ and $R$ (and possibly $S$) nonempty}.

-Let $(L,S,R)$ be such that $\ell(s)\in L_s$ for each $s\in S$.
-The algorithm separates the instance into the two independent subinstances $(L,S,\emptyset)$ and $(\emptyset,S,R)$.
-The algorithm solves these subinstances recursively.
+Let $(L,S,R)$ be such that $\ell(s)\in \cL_s$ for each $s\in S$.
+The algorithm recursively solves the subinstances $(L,S,\emptyset)$ and $(\emptyset,S,R)$.
 Let us focus on the instance $(\emptyset,S,R)$; the treatment of the other instance is symmetric.
-After a cleanup phase, where the algorithm applies some simplification rules (for example, the vertices labelled $o_L$ and needing to be dominated by a vertex in $L$ can be removed in this subinstance), the next step is to compute a new separator of $S\cup R$.
+After a cleanup phase, {where the algorithm applies some simplification rules}{ (for example, the vertices labelled $o_L$ and needing to be dominated by a vertex in $L$ can be removed in this subinstance)}, the next step is to compute a new separator of $S\cup R$.
 This can be done in various ways, depending on the graph class.
-Let us assume that we are dealing with graphs of bounded maximum degree.
+For example, polynomial-time computable balanced separators can be derived from upper bounds on the pathwidth of graphs with bounded maximum or average degree \cite{EdwardsM15,FominGSS09,Gaspers10}. { Let us assume that we are dealing with graphs of maximum degree at most 6.